security-prince/awesome-notes/language/c/dynamic-memory-management-in-c.md

-t Dynamic memory management in c
+# Dynamic memory management in c

 A C program executes within a *runtime systm*.
 This is typically the environment provided by an operating system.
 The runtime system supports the stack and heap along with other program behavior.